LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 3. In some cases, the medical staff made a poor judgment call in that the patient was late, and instead of making them wait to be worked into the schedule, they just let them go back upon arrival.

 4. In some cases, mistakes are made and patient order is messed up by a front desk person and/or medical assistant and people are indeed, called back in the wrong order.
-In a sharp, professional, well run practice, this should be a very rare occurence.
+In a sharp, professional, well run practice, this will be a very rare occurence.

 5. And worst of all, classless, disrespectful doctors who believe in social status, caste systems, think certain people/patients are more important because they are "somebody", (i.e. a rich/famous person, and/or a well known politician), etc...will indeed allow "somebodies" to jump over everyone else, regardless of their appointment times.